New publications

 Exercise is already a mainstay of rehabilitation for patients with Parkinson's disease, but researchers from Aarhus University highlight that exercise may have even more fundamental benefits that could change clinical practice.

 In terms of prevention, exercise is a very powerful factor, says Martin Langeskov Christensen.
-"There is strong evidence that moderate to vigorous intensity physical activity significantly reduces the risk of developing Parkinson's disease.
+"There is strong evidence that moderate and vigorous physical activity significantly reduces the risk of developing Parkinson's disease.
 Research shows that high levels of physical activity can reduce the risk by as much as 25%," he explains.

 Less need for medications